 Most specifically, we really REALLY REEEAAALLLYY want a few more manned aid stations out there.
 As a previous runner, I was terrified that curious tourists would take off with the precious Gatorade before I got to it.
 We don't want that to happen to anyone!

-All volunteers will get a race shirt and another goodie or two.
+All volunteers will earn whatever race bling we have for this year PLUS free entry into the race of their choosing for 2021 and 2022.
 We can always use the help of any teams/youth groups/do-gooders out there with a cause (we aren't opposed to a charitable contribution to guarantee happy runners!)

 If you have been a volunteer in the past or are thinking about getting some race karma headed your way, click on the support or contact us tabs above and shoot us a message.